If you feel like you’re always hungry or hungry a bit too often, then today’s Food as Medicine episode will help fix that.

 Chewing your food 30 times each will be, well, annoying, but also, can be life-changing.
 When I used to teach mindful eating workshops, this simple act helped women overcome food addiction and helped free them of ingrained habits that were keeping them unhappy.

 Try it with your next meal.
 Chew your food until it’s liquid in your mouth.
-And start with a smaller portion than normal so you don’t feel the need to eat “all that food” on your plate but rather to evaluate intuitively if you are full or still hungry.
+Also, start with a smaller portion than usual so you don’t feel the need to eat “all that food” on your plate but rather to evaluate intuitively if you are full or still hungry.

 It’s a no-risk experiment. 😉